amirkhonov/ai-102-mindmap/README.md

   * Optimize costs
   * Billing administrative tasks

-#### Manage account keys
+#### Manage and protect account keys

 Users with `Cognitive Services Contributor` RBAC role can View/Copy/Regenerate keys under "Keys and Endpoint".

 #### Protect account keys by using Azure Key Vault

 * You can use Azure Key Vault to securely develop Azure AI services applications.
 * Key Vault enables you to store your authentication credentials in the cloud, and reduces the chances that secrets may be accidentally leaked, because you won't store security information in your application.
   1. Navigate to your Azure resource in the Azure portal
   2. From the collapsible menu on the left, select `Keys` and `Endpoint`